rerock/Clustering_Netflix/README.md

 - Re-assign each point to the closest cluster centroid
 - Re-compute cluster centroids
 - Repeat 4 and 5 until no improvement is made

+### Application 2: cluster-then-predict future stock prices
+- Use clustering to identify clusters of stocks that have similar returns over time
+- Use logistic regression to predict whether or not the stocks will have positive future returns

+####Goal:
+To predict whether or not the stock return in December will be positive, using the stock returns for the first 11 months of the year.

+#### Data:
+StocksCluster.csv, which contains monthly stock returns from the NASDAQ stock exchange.
+Each observation in the dataset is the monthly returns of a particular company in a particular year.
+The years included are 2000-2009.
+The companies are limited to tickers that were listed on the exchange for the entire period 2000-2009, and whose stock price never fell below $1.

+#### Cautions:
+In cluster-then-predict, the goal is to predict the dependent variable, which is unknown to us at the time of prediction.
+If the outcome value was used to cluster, although the result might strongly outperforms a non-clustering alternative, it is wrong to use the outcome to determine the clusters.

+When comparing two different clustering algorithms, the clusters are not displayed in a meaningful order, so while there may be a cluster produced by the k-means algorithm that is similar to a cluster produced by the Hierarchical method, it will not necessarily be shown first.

+For more details on this application, please check out the posted code.